GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

             sudo chown striim /opt/striim/striim-spanner-key.json'

 ## Migrate data using Striim
-Data migration is divided into two jobs as below.
+Data migration is a two step process :
-Both the jobs will make use of customer functions written in Java for data manipulations i.e. bit reverse and string conversion.

 1. Initial Load
 2. Continuous Replication (CDC)

+Both step use custom functions written in Java for data manipulations i.e. bit reverse and string conversion.

 ### Plugin BitReverse Function into Striim
-We will write code, compile, package and deploy java code for bitreversal into striim.
-This is custom function been plugged into striim
+You will write code, compile, package and deploy java code for bit reversal onto Striim instance.
+This custom function is to be moved to _/opt/striim/lib_ directory on Striim instance.

 1. SSH into VM